loveandpwns/Event-Sim/README.md

 ## Bonds

-The simulator supports a simple bond system that increases the likelihood of specific tributes appearing in events together.
+The simulator supports a bond system that increases the likelihood of specific tributes appearing in non-fatal events together.

 ### How It Works

-When creating tributes, you can specify a bond partner by entering their tribute number in the "Bond" field.
-Bonded tributes have a **50x higher chance** of being selected for the same event when both are:
+Bonded tributes have a **95% chance** of being selected together for non-fatal events when both are:
 - Alive
-- Available (not already used in another event that turn)
+- Available (not already used in another event that phase)
 - Compatible with the event requirements

+**Bonds only affect non-fatal event selection.** Fatal events treat all tributes equally regardless of bonds.
+This prevents bonded pairs from dying together at elevated rates.

 ### Setting Up Bonds

-1. Enter the number of tributes and click "Confirm"
+**Drag and drop:** In the reaping preview, drag one tribute's portrait onto another to create a bond between them.
+A colored border indicates bonded tributes.

+**Right-click:** Right-click a bonded tribute's portrait to remove them from their bond group.

-2. For each tribute, enter their bond partner's number in the "Bond" field
+**Manual entry:** When editing the roster, enter a bond partner's number in the "Bond" field for each tribute.
-   - Example: For Tribute 1 to bond with Tribute 2, enter "2" in Tribute 1's bond field and "1" in Tribute 2's bond field
-3. Bonds are manual - you must enter both sides of the partnership
-4. Click "Confirm All Tributes" to finalize

 ### Important Notes

-- Bonds increase the probability of tributes appearing in events together.
+- Bonds increase the probability of tributes appearing in non-fatal events together.
 Nothing is guaranteed.
-- Bonds currently only apply to two-player pairings.
-- Bonded tributes may not pair if one dies or acquires different continuity flags.
+- Bonded tributes can still die.
+Bonds do not provide immunity.
+- Fatal events ignore bonds entirely.
+Every tribute has an equal chance of being selected for fatal events.
 - Bonds work independently of districts.
-- Bonded tributes are not immune to fatal events together or individually.
-- Bonds do not provide any immunity or protection mechanics.
-- Bonded tribute win-rates are not affected by flags.
-- Simple mode is designed for balanced gameplay without forced pairings.

-### Bond System Balance Update - October 30 2025

-This investigation started after multiple people expressed concerns about the bond system.
-Several users indicated that they thought the bond system could be biased or detrimental to the outcome of the simulation.
-These concerns warranted extended testing as keeping the games as fair as possible is mandatory.

-Since receiving this feedback, more than 40.4 million simulations have been run to validate the bond system's neutrality.
-That's approximately 930 million individual tribute deaths processed across hundreds of different test configurations.

-The testing confirmed the users intuitions were correct.
-The bond system had a bias.
-Though the bias was small and most would never notice it, it had to be fixed.

-After running an initial 10 million simulations with 6 tributes, it was determined that there was a measurable 3.86 to 4.39 percentage point penalty for bonded pairs.
-The root cause was in the participant selection algorithm where the same weighted distribution was being applied to both normal and fatal events.
-This created an effect where bonded tributes would eliminate each other at higher rates rather than spreading eliminations across the entire tribute pool.

-The fix isolated the weighting mechanic to non-fatal events only.

-Validation testing continued with multiple different combinations of tests.
-Results from 30 million additional simulations:

-#### 6-Tribute Games:
-- Neutral expectation for a bonded duo: 33.333%
-- Observed with 1 bonded pair: 33.799% (advantage: +0.466 pp to the pair, +0.233 pp per tribute)
-- Observed with 2 bonded pairs: 67.197% vs 66.667% neutral (advantage: +0.133 pp per tribute)
-- 3 bonded pairs: 0.000 pp difference (everyone is bonded)

-#### 24-Tribute Games:
-- Neutral expectation for a bonded duo: 8.333%
+- If a bonded partner dies, the surviving tribute continues as normal.
-- Observed with 1 bonded pair: 8.719% (advantage: +0.386 pp to the pair, +0.193 pp per tribute)
-- Observed with 2 bonded pairs: 17.348% vs 16.667% neutral (advantage: +0.170 pp per tribute)
-- 3 bonded pairs: 0.000 to 0.012 pp difference

-The original 3.86 to 4.39 percentage point penalty (measured in 6-tribute games) has been eliminated.

-#### What This Means for YOU as a Player

-**After the fix:**
-- Expected wins per 100 games (single tribute): 4.17
-- Actual wins with bond: 4.36
-- Extra wins from bond: 0.19 wins out of 100 games
-- Impact: you will not notice this in your lifetime

-The remaining variance of 0.19 to 0.23 percentage points per bonded tribute (or 0.4 to 0.9 percentage points for entire bonded groups) is a small practical effect unavoidable without removing the narrative benefits of the bond system entirely.
-If you see this as an issue, touch grass.
+---

+## Bond Protection

+Bond protection is an optional mode that prevents bonded tributes from killing each other.

+### Modes

+- **Normal:** Bonded tributes group together for non-fatal events but CAN kill each other in fatal events.
+This is the default.
+- **Protected:** Bonded tributes group together for non-fatal events and can NEVER kill each other.
+If a fatal event would have a bonded tribute kill their partner, the event is rejected and a different one is selected.

+### How to Enable

+1. In the sidebar, set the **Bond Protection** dropdown to **Protected**
+2. Set up bonds normally using drag-and-drop or manual entry

+### Multi-Win Safety

+When bond protection is set to Protected, the engine automatically enables bond-based victory detection.
+If all remaining tributes are mutually bonded and protected, the game ends in a shared victory instead of stalling forever.

 ---